42-AI/42ai_resources/HOW_TOs.md

 #### Known issues

-If this error appear when you launch a program using Pytorch:
+If this error appears when you launch a program using Pytorch:

 ```
 [...]